feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> $feedback
-#> [1] "The response is a single sentence, well under 100 words, and uses a professional and appealing tone.
-It effectively highlights Algerian dates by emphasizing their rich sweetness, natural energy benefits, and connection to tradition and flavor, fulfilling the prompt's requirements completely."
+#> [1] "The response is a single sentence advertisement that highlights Algerian dates with a professional tone.
+It emphasizes the qualities of the dates, such as rich natural sweetness, flavor, and nutrition, meeting all the validation criteria perfectly."
 ```

 ### Use Cases